Neeha-Sultana/ToDo-Neeha/README.md

 - React
 - Axios (for HTTP requests)
 - CSS for styling
-- Backend API (not included here) for tasks management and Slack integration
+- Backend API for tasks management and Slack integration
+- Database for storing the tasks (Supabase)

 ---